 I remember the first time I ever heard of a fish taco.
-My parents and youngest brother moved from Chicago to San Diego, in the late 80s, and the first time we came to visit, they raved about the fish tacos at this little place called Rubios.
+My parents and youngest brother moved from Chicago to San Diego in the late 80s, and the first time we visited, they raved about the fish tacos at this little place called Rubios.
 The owner brought the recipe to Southern California from Mexico.
-I had recently moved from Chicago to Boston, and couldn’t even fathom the thought of fish on a taco.
+I had recently moved from Chicago to Boston and couldn’t even fathom the thought of fish on a taco.

->

-> To me, tacos were still something of a meal that came out of a yellow box.
-You just added ground beef, shredded cheese, some lettuce, and voila!
+What.
+The.
+Heck?
+To me, tacos were still something of a meal that came out of a yellow box.
+You added ground beef, shredded cheese, some lettuce, and voila!

->

-> Baja Fish Tacos
+Baja Fish Tacos

 - 1 lbs tilapia or firm white fish